Roberto González (Chilean footballer)

 Roberto Andrés González Beltrán (born 19 May 1976) is a Chilean former footballer who played as a goalkeeper.

 Career

 Youth career

 González started his career at Primera División de Chile club O'Higgins.
 He progressed from the under categories club all the way to the senior team.

 O'Higgins

+As a member of the 1998 squad, he got promotion to the 1999 Primera División after being the runner-up in the Primera B alongside players such as Darío Gálvez, Alejandro Tobar, Danilo Miranda, Iván Sepúlveda, among others.

 In 2012, González was runner-up with O'Higgins, after lose the final against Universidad de Chile in the penalty shoot-out.

 González won the Apertura 2013-14 with O'Higgins.
 In the tournament, he played in 2 of 18 matches.

 In 2014, he won the Supercopa de Chile against Deportes Iquique, being the goalkeeper of this match, and saving two penalty shoots at the shoot-out that won O'Higgins.

 He participated with the club in the 2014 Copa Libertadores where they faced Deportivo Cali, Cerro Porteño and Lanús, being third and being eliminated in the group stage.